-Inputs and Outputs
+Outputs

-The I/O base board is a Modbus server device (ID 200) that communicates to the processor board using Modbus commands.
-Use the DXM Configuration Software to create a configuration using read/write maps that will access inputs or outputs on the I/O board.
+The base board is a Modbus server device (ID 203) that communicates to the processor using Modbus commands.
+Use the DXM Configuration Software to create write maps that will access outputs on the board.

-Communication with the I/O board runs at a maximum rate of 10 ms per transaction.
-The parameter setting for the bus with the I/O board and the processor board are fixed.
+Communication with the board runs at a maximum rate of 10 ms per transaction.
+The parameter setting for the bus with the board and the processor board are fixed.
 External Modbus communication runs at a maximum rate of 50 ms per transaction.
 The parameter settings for the external RS-485 buses are controlled by the DXM Configuration Software.